 Berry Bros & Rudd

 BBR are truly old-school.
 They employ six Masters of Wine, more than anyone else on earth.
-They’re literally the oldest wine merchants in the country (founded in 1698) and their Napoleon Cellar was where Napoleon III himself held meetings and drank wine while in London.
-You too can try some of their wine there too, in one of their occasionally pricey, frequently old-fashioned, but always superlative tastings.
+They’re literally the oldest wine merchants in the country (founded in 1698) and their cellar was where Napoleon III held meetings and drank wine while in London.
+And you can follow in his footsteps, by attending one of their rather pricey, often traditional, but always superlative wine tastings.

 Local Wine School

 The thing about the Local School is that it really is just a school.
 They don’t sell any wines themselves.
 So the tastings are genuinely all about educating your palate.
 They’re frequent, reasonably priced, and extremely informative, and they have branches across the city & the country.
 They’re the ones who train the people leading all these other wine tastings.

 Where?
 Fulham, Camden, Tower Bridge, Greenwich | When?
 Almost daily | Price? £25-£40 (for introductory classes, considerably more for the qualifications)